hungdinh82/Curiosity-Marsbot/README.md

 Every time sending a control code to Marsbot, showing that code on the console screen so that viewers can monitor the vehicle's route.

-# Palindrome String
-Create a program to input a text line from keyboard and test if it is a palindrome.

-For example: “abc121cba” is a palindrome.

-Store all palindromes which user typed into the memory, to make sure that user doesn’t duplicate a palindromes.

 # Requirements
 - MARS IDE (MIPS Assembler and Runtime Simulator).
 Install by Mars.zip file.